zodb/relstorage/docs/relstorage-options.rst

 --------------

 RelStorage can use Memcached servers as a secondary, semi-persistent database cache.
-They are most useful if the ration of writes to reads is relatively low (because they add overhead to each write operation).
+This is generally not recommended; most RelStorage queries are simple enough that even in extremely large databases Memcached is not faster than the database.
+The need for a cache that persists across restarts is better met with local persistent caches.

-They can also be useful if the database server is behind a high-latency connection or otherwise responds slowly.
+However, if local persistent caches are not an option, memcache may be useful if the ratio of writes to reads is extremely low (because they add substantial overhead to each write operation), and if the database server is behind a high-latency connection or otherwise responds slowly.

 cache-servers
         Specifies a list of memcached servers.
 Using memcached with